How To Insert a Nasopharyngeal Airway

 (See also Airway Establishment and Control, How To Do Head Tilt–Chin Lift and Jaw-Thrust Maneuvers, and How to Insert an Oropharyngeal Airway.)

-Pharyngeal airways (both nasopharyngeal and oropharyngeal) are a component of preliminary upper airway management for patients with apnea or severe ventilatory failure, which also includes
+Pharyngeal airways (both nasopharyngeal and oropharyngeal) are a component of preliminary upper airway management for patients with apnea or severe ventilatory failure.
+Preliminary upper airway management also includes:

 • Proper patient positioning